bjackman/limmat-kernel-nix/test-runner/README.md

 test-runner --test-config tests.json --skip-tag flaky suite.fast_test suite.slow_test
 ```

-Note that tests skipped via `--skip-tag` are skipped silently, that is they do
-NOT show up as `SKIP` in the output.

 ## Bad Tags

 A global `bad_tags` field can be added to the test config.
 Tests with these tags